cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - If an application layer has party identifiers available, it SHOULD integrate party identifiers in the CPace protocol run, either within CI or ADa/ADb.

 - The application SHOULD give preference to the option of integrating party identifiers in CI.
-This avoids the need of an explicit check for the identity strings.
+This avoids the need of an explicit check for the identity strings and keeps the identities confidential.

 - Otherwise an application layer SHOULD integrate party identifiers in ADa and ADb, such that A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
-In this case the application layer shall make the recipient check the identity string of the remote communication partner for fending off relay attacks.
+In this case the application layer SHALL make the recipient check the party identifier string of the remote communication partner for fending off relay attacks.

-- If an application scenario does not allow for unique identification strings of parties but does assign distinct roles to A and B (e.g. "client" or "server"), then strings specifying the respective role SHOULD BE integrated in ADa and ADb and checked by the recipient for fending off loopback relay attacks where an adversary relays messages of A back to A.
+- If an application scenario does not have party identifiers available but does assign distinct roles to A and B (e.g. "client" or "server"), then strings specifying the respective role SHOULD BE integrated in ADa and ADb and checked by the recipient for fending off loopback relay attacks where an adversary relays messages of A back to A.

 ## Hashing protocol transcripts